Wind power in Pennsylvania

 In the U.S. state of Pennsylvania, wind power is one of the primary sources of renewable energy, and accounts for over one third of the state's renewable energy production.
 There are more than 27 wind farms currently operating in the Commonwealth of Pennsylvania.
 Theoretically, the energetic development of these wind farms could provide power for nearly 350,000 homes, or 1,300 megawatts.
 A majority of the farms are located in the southwest-central and northeastern regions of the state.
 Pennsylvania is an East Coast leader in wind energy due to its natural wind resources and governmental incentives brought on by the state.
 There is a lot of potential for growth within the wind power industry in Pennsylvania and the Northeast.
 Despite being one of the few landlocked states in the Mid-Atlantic region, Pennsylvania is close to several offshore sites along the coast of the Atlantic Ocean.

-Wind power is also environmentally friendly.
-Wind power is efficient to create and sustain because it creates 31 times more energy than it requires during the manufacturing process and over its 20 year lifetime.
+Wind power is environmentally friendly.
+It is efficient to create and sustain because it creates 31 times more energy than it requires during the manufacturing process and over its 20-year lifetime.

 If all wind energy potential in Pennsylvania were developed with utility-scale wind turbines, the power produced each year would be enough to supply 6.4% of the state's current electricity consumption.
 In 2016, the state had 1369 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.6% of in-state electricity production.
 This increased to 1459 MW in 2020.